Looking For Something Florida Keys Related?

 Since this Key West museum is considered to be one of the more haunted places in Key West, you can plan on taking in a Key West ghost tour.
 If you have the courage, you may even consider conducting a few paranormal ghost hunting experiments of your own.

-The Fort's Role In Key West History
+The Role Fort Zachary Taylor Played In Key West History

 The construction of this facility began in 1845, the year Florida became a state and the year President Taylor died.
 To commemorate his service to this nation, this stronghold was named in his honor.